-1. Swap routing: In this model, the only allowed gates between adjacent qubits are swap gates.
+(1) Swap routing.
+In this model, the only allowed gates between adjacent qubits are swap gates.

-- 2. LOCC routing: In this model, we are allowed to perform arbitrary 2-qubit gates on disjoint pairs of qubits in a single time step.
-Further, in the same time step, we are allowed to perform singlequbit measurements (on data and ancilla qubits) and adaptively apply arbitrary single-qubit gates.
+(2) LOCC routing.
+In this model, we are allowed to perform arbitrary two-qubit gates on disjoint pairs of qubits in a single time step.
+Further, in the same time step, we are allowed to perform single-qubit measurements (on data and ancilla qubits) and adaptively apply arbitrary single-qubit gates.
 We refer to this as fast measurement and feedback.
-Gates in later time steps can be applied adaptively, conditioned on all previous measurement results. - 3.
-Teleportation routing: This model is a specialization of LOCC routing.
-The ability to perform fast measurement and feedback allows us to perform quantum teleportation, transporting a single qubit to any vertex in constant depth.
+Gates in later time steps can be applied adaptively, conditioned on all previous measurement results.

+(3) Teleportation routing.
+In this model, data qubits can be teleported along disjoint paths to ancilla registers at arbitrary distances in depth 1.
+Using this ability, a swap between the ends of a path can be performed in constant depth.
+Note that the qubits along a teleportation path cannot be involved in any other operations during a round of teleportation.
+However, teleportation between multiple pairs of qubits can be performed in parallel if there exist paths for each pair that have no more than a constant number of intersections per vertex, since we allow a constant number of ancilla qubits per data qubit.
+This model is a specialization of LOCC routing as the ability to perform fast measurement and feedback allows us to perform quantum teleportation, transporting a single qubit to any vertex in constant depth.
 The entanglement required for quantum teleportation is produced using an entanglement swapping protocol [11], as depicted in Fig. 1.
-In this model, a swap between the ends of a path can be performed in constant depth by teleporting the qubit at each end to the opposite end, or by performing gate teleportation [24] of a swap gate.
+A swap between the ends of a path can be performed by teleporting the qubit at each end to the opposite end, or by performing gate teleportation [33] of a swap gate.